How to Prepare for the UGC NET Sociology Paper II Exam?

 - Giving tests will ensure that you complete the test with speed and accuracy.

-- One must also keep in mind that the score of the Paper-I also matters a lot.
+- One must also keep in mind that the score of Paper-I also matters a lot.
 Devote a minimum of one hour every day to revise reasoning, mathematical concepts, and teaching and research aptitude.

 We hope the strategies mentioned above will help you prepare for the sociology section of the UGC NET exam well.
+Check out the following study notes to take your preparation to the next level:

 - Study Notes on Teaching